 - through a collaboration with one of our consortium partners

-- through collaboration with the Milner Centre for Therapeutic Sciences, e.g. in target validation or screening a new cellular disease model
+- through collaboration with the Centre for Pathway Analysis, e.g. in target validation or screening a new cellular disease model

-- by attending our events in 2019 e.g. annual Symposium, new Affiliate Series
+- by attending our events e.g. annual Symposium, new Affiliate Series

 - through application to the Accelerator programme

 Centre for Pathway Analysis